First published April 20, 2015

 Here is what you will need:

 – lots of mini candy bars.
-This can get expensive, so go to Dollar Tree.
+This can get expensive, so I recommend going to Dollar Tree.
 You won’t need over 10 small bags.
-Get different brands of candy and don’t get boxes, only individually wrapped candy bars because you will be hot gluing the individual bars onto the wreath.
+Get different brands of candy, but don’t get boxes- only individually wrapped candy bars because you will be hot gluing the individual wrapped bars onto the wreath.

 – hot glue gun and glue sticks

-By the way, when you get a straw wreath, there will be lots of straw on your floor; like a barn.
+By the way, there will be lots of straw on your floor- like a barn.
 I shook my wreath a little on the patio before I started gluing, and that helped a lot.

 Let me just say that I did not expect how therapeutic gluing candy to a wreath was going to be.
 I texted my mom while I was doing this and said, who knew this was all it took to let all my stress melt away.
 Do you need one of these?

-It took me all of 45 minutes from start to finish and here is the final product:
+It took me all of 45 minutes from start to finish.
+Here is the final product:

-Anna gave one of her good friends a grocery bag full of candy for her birthday back in February (we know how to woo our loved ones) before I found this idea, and now I wished I had seen this.
+Anna gave one of her good friends a grocery bag full of candy for her birthday back in February- we know how to woo our loved ones- before I found this idea.

 Total cost for everything from wreath form to bow to candy to glue sticks- $25.00.